iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Feature - Global stock support added to the Easy Digital Downloads integration (Thank you dimitrilongo for the report!)
 * Tweak - Added event tickets unique ID generation to have human-readable event ticket identification hashes across events (Thanks to Matt Broffman for submitting this idea on UserVoice!)
 * Tweak - Language files in the `wp-content/languages/plugins` path will be loaded before attempting to load internal language files (Thank you to user @aafhhl for bringing this to our attention!)
-* Tweak - Added messaging about ticket availability to the EDD, Shopp, WooCommerce, and WPEC ticket forms (Props to @masteradhoc on GitHub for this change!)
+* Tweak - Added messaging about ticket availability to the Easy Digital Downloads, Shopp, WooCommerce, and WPEC ticket forms (Props to @masteradhoc on GitHub for this change!)
 * Tweak - Record the user ID associated with the creation of new attendee records
 * Tweak - Updated plugin description on admin plugin page
 * Tweak - Move plugin CSS to PostCSS